Skip Content

 Additional information:

-- The chance of tropical cyclone occurrence over the South China Sea and seas near the Philippines is expected to be slightly higher in the middle to latter part of June.
+2. The chance of tropical cyclone occurrence over the South China Sea and the seas east of Taiwan is expected to be higher in the first to middle part of July.

-- In the past month or so, sea surface temperatures of the central and eastern equatorial Pacific were near normal on the whole.
-Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, the sea surface temperatures of the central and eastern equatorial Pacific are expected to remain near normal for summer this year.
+1. In the past month or so, sea surface temperatures of the central and eastern equatorial Pacific were near normal on the whole.
+Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, the sea surface temperatures of the central and eastern equatorial Pacific are expected to remain near normal for the rest of this summer and the autumn this year.

-- Taking into consideration of the impacts of global warming and latest ENSO status, different climate model forecasts and other objective forecast guidance, the temperature of June 2025 in Hong Kong is expected to be normal to above-normal and the chance of normal to below-normal rainfall in the month will be slightly higher.
-However, Hong Kong may still be affected by rainstorms and localized heavy rain.
-Members of the public are reminded to be prepared for the rain season.
+2. Taking into consideration the impacts of global warming and the latest ENSO status, different climate model forecasts and other objective forecast guidance, the temperature of July 2025 in Hong Kong is expected to be normal to above-normal, and the chance of normal to above-normal rainfall in the month will be slightly higher.

 Note: